The page has been translated by Gen AI.

 • VPC name, general Subnet name, IP, IP status, NAT IP, NAT IP status

-Block StorageBlock Storage information connected to the server
+Block StorageBlock Storage information attached to the server

 • Volume name, disk type, capacity, status